 We discovered that there was a significant rise in ransomware activity affecting ICSS.
 This was mostly due to increased Nefilim, Ryuk, LockBit, and Sodinokibi attacks from September to December of that year.
 When combined, these ransomware make up over 50% of the attacks affecting ICSs.

-Additionally, we discovered that the US had the most number of organization-related incidents affecting ICSs.
+Additionally, we discovered that the US had the most number of organisation-related incidents affecting ICSs.
 India, Spain, and Taiwan came in second.
-However, Vietnam, Spain, and Mexico would be the top three countries if we took the percentage of organizations running industrial control systems that had ransomware affecting their systems.
+However, Vietnam, Spain, and Mexico would be the top three countries if we took the percentage of organisations running industrial control systems that had ransomware affecting their systems.

-Apart from ransomware, coinminers also greatly affected ICS endpoints that we analyzed.
+Apart from ransomware, coinminers also greatly affected ICS endpoints that we analysed.
 These are malicious software aiming to abuse computer resources to mining cryptocurrencies.

 MALXMR is the top coinminer that affected the most ICSs.
 WORM_COINMINER and TOOLMXR also affected a total of 30.8% ICSs that year.

 The most affected country by MALXR was India.
 However, note that this doesn’t mean that the country was specifically targeted by MALXR gangs.
 It just suggests that India had the most infections as a lot of computers running ICS software are vulnerable to EternalBlue, which exploits SMBv1 vulnerabilities.